AnhLe3698/PERNT-Admin/README.md

 npm install
 touch .env
 ```
-Add the folloding to the .env file
+Add the folloding to the .env file and adjust accordingly

 ```